umarhassan-mitodl/21m.013j-fall-2013/content/pages/readings-and-music/_index.md

 *Readings*

 Braude, Ann.
 "Introduction: My Soul's Thraldom and Its Deliverance."
 In *Radical Spirits: Spiritualism and Women's Rights in Nineteenth-Century America*.
 2nd ed.
 Indiana University Press, 2001.
-ISBN: 9780253215024. \[Preview with [Google Books](http://books.google.com/books?id=8XuLgZlTR7MC&pg=PA1#v=onepage)\]
+ISBN: 9780253215024. \[Preview with {{% resource_link "73717657-3c10-4c9f-8af5-dd729331e93c" "Google Books" %}}\]

 ———.
 "Unbroken Communication between the Infinite and All Beings."
 Chapter 1 in *Radical Spirits: Spiritualism and Women's Rights in Nineteenth-Century America*.
 2nd ed.
 Indiana University Press, 2001.
-ISBN: 9780253215024. \[Preview with [Google Books](http://books.google.com/books?id=8XuLgZlTR7MC&pg=PA10#v=onepage)\]
+ISBN: 9780253215024. \[Preview with {{% resource_link "acc99354-fb6b-4e05-81e6-160c89c08c1b" "Google Books" %}}\]

 ———.
 "The Blessedness of Sinless Childhood in the World Beyond."
 Chapter 2 in *Radical Spirits: Spiritualism and Women's Rights in Nineteenth-Century America*.
 2nd ed.
 Indiana University Press, 2001.
-ISBN: 9780253215024. \[Preview with [Google Books](http://books.google.com/books?id=8XuLgZlTR7MC&pg=PA32#v=onepage)\] *(Optional)*
+ISBN: 9780253215024. \[Preview with {{% resource_link "b3079d15-0041-4ac0-996a-e14fb5f572a5" "Google Books" %}}\] *(Optional)*

 Fisher, Paul.
 "Spirits."
 Chapter 14 in *House of Wits: An Intimate Portrait of the James Family*.
 Henry Holt and Company, 2008, pp. 474–80.
 ISBN: 9780805074901.

 Jones, Vivien.
 "Henry James's 'The Turn of the Screw'."
 Chapter 1 in *Benjamin Britten: The Turn of the Screw*.
 Edited by Patricia Howard.
 Cambridge University Press, 1985.
-ISBN: 9780521283564. \[Preview with [Google Books](http://books.google.com/books?id=PzU_IX5ICvkC&pg=PA1#v=onepage)\]
+ISBN: 9780521283564. \[Preview with {{% resource_link "d697dbb8-7c1a-4e81-905d-71b79fa05bc7" "Google Books" %}}\]

 Beidler, Peter.
 "Motifs of the Ghost-Case Tradition."
 Chapter 3 in *Ghosts, Demons, and Henry James: The Turn of the Screw at the Turn of the Century*.
 University of Missouri Press, 1989, pp. 76–101.
 ISBN: 9780826206848.